Mental Health T.O.

 The What’s Up Walk-In locations across the city of Toronto are located at:

-Every What’s Up Walk-In location is part of a continuum of services and applies a stepped care approach through seamless transitions to ongoing counseling, groups, intensive services, youth outreach workers, school-based programs, residential treatment, and psychiatry through Urban Tele-Mental Health in partnership with The Hospital for Sick Children.
+Every What’s Up Walk-In location is part of a continuum of services and applies a stepped care approach through seamless transitions to ongoing counselling, groups, intensive services, youth outreach workers, school-based programs, residential treatment, and psychiatry through Urban Tele-Mental Health.
 Each What’s Up Walk-In location hosts partnerships that offer specialized services such as drug and alcohol treatment, counselling staff that specialize in youth justice issues, and pathways to adult services.

 Our Core Service Providers